-Third-party manufacturers may not be able to comply with current good manufacturing practices ("cGMP"), regulations or similar regulatory requirements outside the United States.
+Third-party manufacturers may not be able to comply with current good manufacturing practices ("cGMP") as enforced by the FDA, regulations or similar regulatory requirements outside the United States.
 Our failure, or the failure of our third-party manufacturers, to comply with applicable regulations could result in us being subject to sanctions, including fines, injunctions, civil penalties, delays, suspension or withdrawal of approvals, license revocation, seizures or recalls of product candidates or medicines, operating restrictions and criminal prosecutions, any of which could significantly and adversely affect supplies of our medicines and harm our business and results of operations.